 Choosing a dress for the races comes down to having fun and choosing styles which push the boundaries, but also sticking to a certain level of appropriateness.
 Your dress needs to fit the criteria of the dressing guidelines set out on the official race day style guide which stated officially, “Ladies are expected to maintain a suitable standard in keeping with the dignity of the Members’ Enclosure.”

 Although there is no strict dress code for general attendance, patrons are expected to carry this same air of dignity in their dressing.
 This is the perfect excuse for you to dress up to the nines and choose an outfit that is unique and special!

 With spring in full bloom, the obvious choice to style accordingly comes to mind.
 Floral prints and patterns, soft hues and pastel palettes are a worthy investment and always a timeless choice of dress for the races.
-Shape-wise, choose styles with floaty layers like this gorgeous Alice McCall dress available for hire, as these are so soft and feminine and perfect for Oak’s Day which has long been held as ‘Ladies Day’.
+Shape-wise, choose styles with floaty layers or a tiered dress like this gorgeous Self Portrait dress available for hire, as these are so soft and feminine and perfect for Oak’s Day which has long been held as ‘Ladies Day’.

 Derby Day calls for black & white – the traditional attire for this prestigious day.
 Monochrome is always a classic choice, and perfect for the race day novice because all you really need is a classic LBD (Little Black Dress)

 To avoid being lost in a sea of black, consider going for the more modern trend of wearing white on white.
 Conversely, try a black dress with a white headpiece or reverse it with a white dress and black hat and accessories.
 Channel your inner Audrey Hepburn and try a demure midi dress with wide brimmed hat and a string of white pearls on the neck.

 Derby Day is the most elegant of race occasions, so it’s best to leave the short hems and bright colours at home and opt for structured dresses and tailored skirts.